-It is recommended your first visit with the gynecologist should be between 13 and 15 years old.
-For the majority of teens the first visit is just a check up that will include an external examination.
 An internal examination of the reproductive organs is not necessary until the age of 21, unless there is abnormal bleeding, painful menstruations or other problems relating to reproductive health.
-Our doctors can help provide accurate information regarding sexual health, and help with any concerns regarding their menstruation.
+Our doctors can help provide accurate information regarding sexual health, and help with any concerns regarding menstruation.

 We recommend you schedule routine visits at least once a year to have a Pap smear and regular check up.
-Between the ages of 21 and 29 once a year visits are most important.
+Visits between the ages of 21 and 29 are most important.

 What is a Pap Test?